AGENDA

 • Laurent Sagarra, Vice President Sustainability, JDE Peet’s

-• Mr Claude BIZIMANA, Chief Executive Officer, National Agricultural Export Development Board (NAEB), Rwanda
+• Claude Bizimana, CEO, National Agricultural Export Development Board (NAEB), Rwanda

 GOVERNMENT KEYNOTE